How to Make Time for Learning

 Modern life can be very busy which can make it difficult to find time to concentrate on your own development.
 Edinburgh College has a range of options that can fit around your busy schedule.
 Working on your professional development can help you plan for the future and get into a career you enjoy.
 Before committing to studying at college, it's important to prepare yourself for studying.
 We've put together some ways you can prepare for study at college.

-How to prepare to study
+Preparing to study

-Time commitment may be a fear when applying for college but our part-time courses are designed to help you coordinate time for learning.
+Time commitment may be worry when applying for college but our part-time courses are designed to help you coordinate time for learning.
 These courses only demand an attendance 1-2 days a week with additional independent learning that can be done at home.
 This gives you time to commit to learning and managing this around your commitments.

 Open learning courses

 Open learning courses are the most flexible we offer, meaning that learning is done on your terms.
 Open learning provides the materials readily available for you to pick up and learn when you can.
 Some of our open learning courses include live-streamed lecturers that can be accessed as a saved file at a later date.

 View all open learning courses on our website.

 Ready to start your application?
 View our courses.